dqops/dqo/docs/checks/column/datetime/date-values-in-future-percent.md

 **Check description**

-Verifies that the percentage of date values in future in a column does not exceed the maximum accepted percentage.
+Detects dates in the future in date, datetime and timestamp columns.
+Measures a percentage of dates in the future.
+Raises a data quality issue when too many future dates are found.
 Stores a separate data quality check result for each daily partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|